 10 Signs Of Gaslighting...Are You The Victim Or The Culprit?

 The term gaslighting is making a comeback as more and more people realize that this is a tactic often used today in both social and professional circles.
 Gaslighting is most often used in close or intimate relationships.
-Ever try to call someone out for something they did and felt wronged you and they deny that it ever happened?
-Did you clearly witness them do or say something but they deny it so convincingly that you start to question if what you really saw or heard was real?
+Have you ever try to call someone out for something they did to you that made you feel wronged, and they deny that it ever happened?
+Did you clearly witness them do or say something, but they deny it so convincingly that you start to question if what you really saw or heard was real?
 You must have misunderstood or are being overly sensitive, is often the received response.

 Gaslighting is a form of abuse, as it diminishes your self-esteem, your self-confidence, and your self-worth.
-The gaslighter convinces you that it's all in your head and you are just being paranoid or remembering incorrectly.
+The gaslighter convinces you that it is all in your head, and you are just being paranoid or remembering incorrectly.
 I have definitely felt the burn of a gaslighter.
-For the most part, I realized they were full of it and not owning their crap, but there was this other part of me that did question my assessment of the situation.
+For the most part, I realized they were full of it and not owning their own crap.
+However, at the same time there was this other part of me that did question my assessment of the situation.
 Was I remembering the events are they really happened?
 A relationship where gaslighting appears to be happening is one you should not be in.
 The gaslighter can be a spouse or significant other, a friend, a parent, or a co-worker.

 Here are some signs to look for in a gaslighting relationship: